HomoCodens/catherd/README.md

 *a lot as you can see*

 ## NOW
-* Ask for confirmation when quitting with unsaved changes
-* Special characters in stored data
-* add proper titles to filechoosers
+* use separate paths for documents and store?
 	* set proper starting dirs in choosers
 * limit amount of text/lines in textareas

 ## Later